 A Pyramid in Memphis?

 Tourists love the Pyramid.
 It’s so popular that it brings in 3 million visitors annually.
-In years past four locations— Bass Pro Shops at the Pyramid, Beale Street, the Memphis Zoo, and the Overton Square — brought in 10 million visitors to Memphis.
-And that number will most certainly increase in 2021.
+In years past, four locations— Bass Pro Shops at the Pyramid, Beale Street, the Memphis Zoo, and the Overton Square — brought in 10 million visitors to Memphis.
+That number will most certainly grow as Memphis continues to invest in its parks and developments.

 The Ever-Improving Downtown Memphis Riverfront